International adoption has an interesting connection to Amy Coney Barrett, the new nominee for the Supreme Court.

 When most people think of transracial adoption, they think of a White family adopting a Black child.
 However, there are children of all races being adopted including Asian, African, and Indian.

 There are those that state that transracial adoptions are traumatic in and of themselves.
-While this can sometimes be the case, there are other variables that must be factored in, including developmental disabilities, physical disabilities, and preadoptive abuse and neglect.
+While this can sometimes be the case, other variables must be factored in, including developmental disabilities, physical disabilities, and preadoptive abuse and neglect.
 Also, a transracial adoption could be traumatic if an adoptive family ignores the adoptee’s race, ethnicity, and cultural heritage.
 But a 2007 study states that there was no significant difference in self-esteem between same-race adoptions and transracial adoptions.

 Transracial adoption is a great picture of the human community coming together to care for a child who needs a home.
 It is a picture of a family of one culture caring for children of another culture with no preconditions.
 Transracial adoption is a beautiful thing.